 - Analytical procedures.
 This includes any analysis performed by the auditors using their calculations to substantiate the financial information and any accounting records provided by the client to find discrepancies.

 - Oral evidence.
-Auditors may hold question-and-answer sessions with their client’s senior leadership team to inquire about the business operations when they are doing audit planning and designing the audit procedures.
+Auditors may hold question-and-answer sessions with their client’s senior leadership team to inquire about the business operations when audit planning and designing the audit procedures.

 - Accounting system.
 This allows the auditor to access financial reporting documents and any information related to financial statements.
 The accounting system may also act as the source of audit evidence.

 - Re-performance.
 The auditor assesses the control risk by re-performing key internal control processes to check for deficiencies.

 - Observatory evidence.
 Auditors may observe activities or processes during site visits or walkthroughs.
 This allows them to assess the effectiveness of internal controls, compliance with regulatory requirements, or adherence to specific procedures.